Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Aging and the Brain: Dementia and Alzheimer’s Disease

-With aging, the brain can get damaging diseases which affect memory and behavior.
-The most important disease is Alzheimer's – a form of dementia that affects over 4 million people in the United States today.
+With aging, the brain can develop diseases which affect memory and behavior.
+The most common of these conditions is Alzheimer’s disease – a form of dementia that affects over 5 million people in the United States today.

 Dementia